millillitre/coffee_management/README.md

 3. LEDs management.
 4. Machine network status (Orchestrator): analysis of cup presence and level and sending to LEDs
     - BDD: name, building, condition, date last visit
-5. (*Other notifications (software): deposit of a ticket to the admin, campus applications, screens at the entrance of the departments*)

 ## Database architecture